-Except for the string types STRING and LSTRING, you cannot compare files, arrays, and records as wholes.
-Two STRING types must have the same upper bound to be compared; two LSTRINGs may have different upper bounds.
+Except for the string types STRING and LSTRING, you can not compare files, arrays, and records as wholes.
+Two STRING types must have the same upper bound to be compared, but two LSTRINGs can have different upper bounds.

 In LSTRING comparison, characters past the current length are ignored.
-If the current length of one LSTRING is less than the length of the other and all characters up to the length of the shorter are equal, the compiler assumes the shorter one is "less than" the longer one.
-However, two LSTRINGs are not considered equal unless all current characters are equal and their current lengths are equal.
+If the current length of one LSTRING is less than the length of the other and all characters up to the length of the shorter are equal, the compiler assumes the shorter one is less than the longer one.
+However, two LSTRINGs are not considered equal unless all current characters are equal, and their current lengths are equal.

-The inclusion of special "not-a-number" (NaN) values means that a comparison between two real numbers can have a result other than less-than, equal, or greater-than.
+The inclusion of special not-a-number (NaN) values means that a comparison between two Real numbers can have a result other than less-than, equal, or greater-than.
 The numbers can be unordered, meaning one or both are NaNs.
 An unordered result is the same as "not equal, not less than, and not greater than."
 For example, if variables A or B are NaN values:

-- 1. A < B is false.
+1 A < B is false.

-- 2. $A \leq B$ is false.
+2 A $\leq$ B is false.

-- 3. A > B is false.
+3 A > B is false.

-- 4. A >= B is false.
+4 A >= B is false.

-5. A = B is false.
+5 A = B is false.

-6. A <> B is, however, true.
+$6 A \iff B$ is true.

 REAL comparisons do not follow the same rules as other comparisons in many ways.
 A < B is not always the same as NOT (B <= A); this prevents some optimizations otherwise done by the compiler.
-If A is a NaN, then A <> A is true; in fact, this is a good way to check for a NaN value.
+If A is a NaN, then A <> A is true.
+In fact, this is a good way to check for a NaN value.